 With the corporate world moving to more agile, digital workplaces, businesses need to make sure they are providing the right tools for remote workers.
 Smart documents are one of these essential productivity-enabling tools.
 We take a closer look at smart documents and discuss the potential revolutionizing effects they could have in competitive industries catering for employees on the go.

 What are smart documents?

 At their most basic, smart documents also known as intelligent documents are files programmed with functions that help you carry out work tasks.
-For example, Microsoft Office programmes such as Word and Excel, can be programmed with smart document solutions such as formulas and templates to speed up work solutions.
+For example, Microsoft Office programs such as Word and Excel, can be programmed with smart document solutions such as formulas and templates to speed up work solutions.
 As smart documents, they can also be shared and collaborated on; with the ability to process electronic edits and changes from other users.
-In this context, most businesses will be using some form of smart document such as sharing co-written word documents, powerpoint templates or central libraries of brand assets.
+In this context, most businesses will be using some form of smart document such as sharing co-written word documents, PowerPoint templates or central libraries of brand assets.

 With increasing demand for more sophisticated tools for remote workers, intelligent documents have however consequently evolved.
 Hosted via the cloud, dynamic templates such as those offered by Templafy, can integrate with Digital Asset Management software, CRMs and central databases to allow employees to access and edit on-brand, pre-populated documents from any device.